- 23/09/2023

 When is the best time to visit the Tatacoa Desert?

-The best time to visit the Tatacoa Desert is during the dry season between December and March and during the wet season between June and August, when rainfalls are rare and skies are clear.
-As common for deserts, temperatures during the day can be extremely hot, while at nights it drops significantly.
+The best time to visit the Tatacoa Desert is during the dry season between December and March and during the wet season between June and August when rainfalls are rare and skies are clear.
+As common for deserts, temperatures during the day can be extremely hot, while at night they drop significantly.
 Expect temperatures around 33°C – 35°C (91°F – 95°F) during the day and 5°C – 15°C (41°F – 59°F) at night.

 What does it cost to visit the Tatacoa Desert?

-Accommodation in Tatacoa Desert is very budget friendly and affordable.
+Accommodation in the Tatacoa Desert is very budget-friendly and affordable.
 You can find cheap private rooms for as low as 15 USD and decent food for 5 USD a meal.
 However, there is not too much luxury in the desert.
 Most accommodations in Villavieja and the Tatacoa desert are tented camps or small huts with shared bathrooms.
 So, don’t expect to lodge like a king.

 How many days to stay in the Tatacoa Desert?

-We’ve been to the Tatacoa Desert for 3 nights and had 2 full-days to explore the area, which we would also recommend.
-Spend the first day to relax from your travel day to Tatacoa, explore Villavieja, have some good meals and go for some stargazing at night.
+We’ve been to the Tatacoa Desert for 3 nights and had 2 full days to explore the area, which we would also recommend.
+Spend the first day relaxing from your travel day to Tatacoa, explore Villavieja, have some good meals, and go some stargazing at night.
 On the second day, get up early to visit the Tatacoa Desert and spend your second night inside the desert.

 While there are not a ton of things to do around the area of Tatacoa and Villavieja, we think it’s a perfect adventure trip to some of the remote, yet safe areas of Colombia.